teslamotors/vehicle-command/README.md

 Once your public key is successfully registered, provide vehicle owners with a link to `https://tesla.com/_ak/<your_domain_name>`.
 For example, if you registered `example.com`, provide a link to `https://tesla.com/_ak/example.com`.
-The Tesla app will handle the rest.
+The official Tesla iPhone or Android mobile app (version 4.25.5 or above) will handle the rest.
+Customers with more than one Tesla product must select the desired vehicle before clicking the link or scanning the QR code.

 ### Generating a server TLS key and certificate